STRUCTURAL INSULATED PANELS - PROVEN PERFORMANCE

-The idea of SIPs insulated panel construction is not a new concept.
-As early as 1935, The Forest Products Lab built the first in a series of experimental SIP’s homes.
-Then in 1952, Alden P. Dow built homes in Midland, MI.
-This type of building concept continues to increase in popularity.
+The idea of structural insulated panel construction is not a new concept.
+As early as 1935, The Forest Products Lab built the first in a series of experimental SIPs homes.
+Then in 1952, Alden P. Dow built SIPs homes in Midland, MI.
+Over the years SIPs homes have continued to increase in popularity.